-Want to bet against the future of a company or index?
-A put option is one way to do so.
-It gives the owner of an option contract the ability to sell at a specified price any time before a certain date.
-It can be a good way to hedge against declines, but it comes with a bit of risk.
-You can lose not only what you invested, but even more than you realized.
-If you’re unsure of whether put options could be beneficial for you, talk to a financial advisor in your area.
+A put option allows investors to bet against the future of a company or index.
+More specifically, it gives the owner of an option contract the ability to sell at a specified price any time before a certain date.
+Put options are a great way to hedge against market declines, but they, like all investments, come with a bit of risk.
+For starters, you can lose not only what you invested, but also any chance for profits.
+Talk to a financial advisor in your area if you have questions about put option investing.

 Buying a put option gives you the right to sell a stock at a certain price – the strike price – any time before a certain date.
 This means you can require whoever sold you the put option – the writer – to pay you the strike price for the stock at any point before the time expires.
 However, you are under no obligation to do so.